techxpert1/IDFetcherBot/README.md

 # Next

-Open bot.py and scroll to the bottom.
+Open bot.py  in a text editor and scroll to the bottom.
 Replace the line in the bot.py file:

 bot.run("YOUR_TOKEN_HERE")
-With your actual Discord bot token.
+With your actual Discord bot token in parentheses.
 You can get a token from the Steps below.

 How to Create Your Bot in Discord and Get a Token
 Go to https://discord.com/developers/applications